mhavey/marklogic/uml2es/tutorials/magicdraw_model_edit.md

 # How To Build a Model in MagicDraw for MarkLogic

 ## Intro
 This tutorial shows how to create a UML model for MarkLogic in MagicDraw.
+I tested this on MagicDraw Enterprise 18.5 SP2.

 ## How to create the model: